ooks-io/ooknet/README.md

 This repository serves two main purposes:

-1. Centralized location for all my personal computing infrastructure.
+1. To serve as a centralized location for all my personal computing infrastructure
-2. A place to experiment and learn about networking, administration, security, unix, design and programming.
+2. To provide a place to experiment and learn about networking, administration, security, unix, design, and programming

 > [!WARNING]
 > This repository is not intended to be used by anyone but myself.
 It is highly
 > personalized and likely doesn't fit anyone else's needs.
 I leave this
-> repository public to serve as a reference for anyone else building a something
+> repository public to serve as a reference for anyone else building something
 > similar.

 ## Features